bunnymatic/active_model_conversion_spotlight/README.md

 Easily build renderable ruby classes for Rails using `ActiveModel::Conversion`.

-Given a model named `SuperWidget` and a corresponding partial in `app/super_widget/_super_widget.html.slim` set it up in a controller:
+Given a model named `SuperWidget` and a corresponding partial in `app/super_widgets/_super_widget.html.slim`

+Set it up in a controller:

     @widget = SuperWidget.new